- Polkadot is the brainchild of Gavin Wood, the co-founder of Ethereum.

 - Polkadot's value has the kind of volatility that appeals to active traders.

-You can buy Polkadot in a number of ways including crypto exchanges, apps, and wallets.
+You can buy Polkadot in a number of ways: using an exchange, via a broker, P2P, etc.

-If you want to buy Polkadot in Australia today, this guide will take you through the entire process from start to finish.
+If you want to buy Polkadot in the UK today, this guide will take you through the entire process from start to finish.

 Where to buy Polkadot